 - Parent Percentage: I had 100% parent participation when I used this as a coach.
 Once you enter in the parent’s phone numbers, you can flood them with reminders to join.

-- Pros: Instant communication.
+- PROS: Instant communication.
 One year, there were bad storm fronts moving in the morning of the Girls on the Run race.
 I was able to instantly give all the parents updates.
 I don’t know how I could have managed without Remind that morning.

 This is a new program that I haven’t used yet, so I can only give you an overview of what I see on the surface, but it looks pretty cool!

 Class Tag is similar to Remind in that it’s a communication platform directly to parents.
 The difference between Remind and Class Tag is that there are more ways to communicate with parents.
 For example, on Class Tag you can send a file to parents to sign up for something (field trip, parent teacher conferences etc) and they can sign up ON the app.
-You don’t have to mess with notes back and forth from home.
+You don’t have to mess with notes or phone calls back and forth from home.
 Class Tag also has a blog for classroom pictures and updates.
 It looks interesting enough to try, I may give it a shot this year just to see what it’s all about.
 I especially like the idea of using it for parent teacher conferences.
 If you use Class Tag, and can clarify how it works, put it in a post below and I can update this!

-Con: No student portfolios.
+- CON: No student portfolios.

 Biggest tip I can give: Whatever classroom app you use, make sure it works for your needs and the needs of your students and families.
 Pick the ONE thing that you’re going to use it for the most, and find the classroom app that does it best.
 For example my ONE thing using student templates for their portfolios.
 Seesaw does it best.
 So the rest of the features work just fine for me.